edinburghlivinglab/ddc/pages/sprint.md

 In order to propose a design-led solution to a problem, you must first identify a specific problem, and understand the context in which you are working.
 What is happening (or not happening) right now with respect to your sub-theme?
 What do people want, think, do, or say in relation to the sub-theme?

-During the Fast Hack, you are a detective.
-Just as a detective must go to places and speak to people in order to understand "what happened" and why, you must leave the classroom and spend time in the University community to understand what's happening (and why) on your chosen sub-theme.
-While you and your team members will already have experiences around food and sustainability at the University, it is very important not to **only** rely on your team's pre-existing ideas.
+During the Discovery Sprint, you are a detective.
+Just as a detective must go to places and speak to people in order to understand "what happened" and why, you must leave the classroom and spend time in the Edinburgh community to understand what's happening (and why) on your chosen sub-theme.
+While you and your team members may already have experiences around recycling and upcycling, it is very important not **only** to rely on your team's pre-existing ideas.
 Try to look at familiar things with "fresh eyes", as though you were visiting an unknown place or culture.
 Question things that seem given, or obvious.

-Although we have identified a number of Food and Sustainability [sub-themes]({{ site.baseurl }}/project_overview),  each of these is still pretty broad.
+Although we have identified a number of Circular Economy [sub-themes]({{ site.baseurl }}/project_overview),  each of these is still pretty broad.
 Your team will need to think about your interest and priorities within your chosen sub-theme.
 You will need to plan:

-* Where to go during the Fast Hack.
+* Where to go during the Discovery Sprint.
 * Who to talk to &mdash; may be teams, individuals, organisations.
 * What you want to find out (types of data to collect).
 * Practicalities: any equipment needed, staying in touch on the day, storing information, etc.

 At the same time as planning how to use your time, you should be ready to follow up on interesting, unexpected things you might stumble across during your investigation.

-Some starting information for the Fast Hack is available here:
+Some starting information for the Discovery Sprint is available here:

 * [Local Food and Sustainability initiatives]({{ site.baseurl }}/initiatives)
 * [Existing datasets]({{ site.baseurl }}/datasets)